Barbiturate Addiction Treatment

 What to Expect in Barbiturate Addiction Treatment

-Barbiturate Detox – If a dependence on barbiturates has developed, the first step to getting better is medically monitored barbiturate detox.
-During detox clients are attended to around the clock by medical professionals.
-They provide research-backed medications to ease barbiturate withdrawal symptoms and ensure a comfortable, safe detox experience.
+Barbiturate Detox.
+If you have an addiction to barbiturates, the first step might be medically monitored barbiturate detox.
+During detox clients are supervised around the clock by medical professionals.
+We may provide medications to ease barbiturate withdrawal symptoms and ensure a comfortable, safe detox experience.

 Residential Addiction Treatment.
 Barbiturate addiction requires both physical and emotional recovery.
-Effective drug rehab will not only help clients safely eliminate the drug from their system but also address issues like trauma or mental health disorders that perpetuate substance abuse.
-Clients learn why they’ve abused substances and acquire relapse prevention skills and healthy habits.
+Effective residential drug rehab addresses issues like trauma or mental health disorders.
+These are underlying issues that perpetuate substance abuse.
+Clients learn why they’ve abused substances.
+They also build relapse prevention skills and healthy habits.

 Aftercare.
 After residential drug rehab, we offer continuing support.
 An outpatient program or aftercare can help clients maintain sobriety.
-Having the support of addiction professionals and peers in recovery while returning to work or school and facing everyday challenges can be critical to preventing relapse.
+Having the support of addiction professionals and peers is critical to preventing relapse.
 Clients continue to learn healthy coping skills to deal with triggers.
 We may also provide referrals for ongoing therapy, which may include cognitive behavioral therapy and family therapy.

-Barbiturates are derivatives of barbituric acid and depress the central nervous system and produce a range of effects from mild sedation to anesthesia.
+Barbiturates are derivatives of barbituric acid.
+They depress the central nervous system.
+They produce a range of effects from mild sedation to anesthesia.
 They are most often used for sedation, muscle relaxation and to calm anxiety symptoms.
-Because people often overdose on barbiturates, they have now largely been replaced with benzodiazepines.
+People often overdose on barbiturates so they have now been replaced with benzodiazepines.
 But, both barbiturates and benzodiazepines are risky.
 They have a high potential for physical and psychological addiction.

 Barbiturates are still used in surgical anesthesia, especially to induce unconsciousness.
 Quick-acting thiopental (Pentothal) can produce unconsciousness within about a minute of intravenous injection.
 Phenobarbital is an anticonvulsant for people with seizure disorders.
-Long-acting barbiturates such as phenobarbital (Luminal) and mephobarbital (Mebaral) are sometimes prescribed to treat insomnia and anxiety.
-In high doses, barbiturates are used for physician-assisted suicide and for euthanasia and capital punishment by lethal injection.
+Phenobarbital (Luminal) and mephobarbital (Mebaral) are long-acting barbiturates sometimes prescribed for insomnia and anxiety.
+High doses of barbiturates are used for physician-assisted suicide.
+They are also used for euthanasia and capital punishment by lethal injection.